syncfusion/blazor-docs/src/schedule/scheduler/exporting.md

 ### Exporting individual occurrences of a recurring series

 By default, the Scheduler exports recurring events as a single data by exporting only its parent record into the excel file.
-If you want to export each individual occurrences of a recurring series appointment as separate records in an Excel file, define the `IncludeOccurrences` option as `true` and pass it as argument to the `ExportToExcel` method.
+If you want to export each individual occurrences of a recurring series appointment as separate records in an Excel file, define the `IncludeOccurrences` option as `true` and pass it as argument to the `ExportToExcelAsync` method.
 By default, the `IncludeOccurrences` option is set to `false`.

 ```csharp
 @using Syncfusion.Blazor.Schedule